Most Famous Tennis Logos

 Logo Lotto

-An Italian brand originally established as a tennis footwear and clothing manufacturer, which soon became popular in the broader sports industry.
+An Italian brand originally established as a manufacturer of tennis footwear and clothing, which soon gained popularity in the broader sports industry.
 The company became famous through collaborations with legendary tennis players and football clubs.
-Lotto’s emblem stands out with strict geometry and an angled design associated with sports dynamics.
+Lotto’s emblem stands out with its strict geometry and angled design, evoking the dynamics of sports.
 The symbol consists of two intersecting figures forming a familiar pattern.
 The red and white colors against a black background convey the company’s strength and ambition.
-The brand regularly emphasizes its connection to Italian design traditions by offering stylish apparel for world-class athletes.
+The brand consistently highlights its connection to Italian design traditions by offering stylish apparel to world-class athletes.

 New Balance